BotBuilderCommunity/botbuilder-community-js/libraries/botbuilder-middleware-aws-comprehend/README.md

     npm install @botbuildercommunity/middleware-aws-comprehend --save

+## Authentication

+This package assumes that your AWS credentials are set in the environment variables.
+The following environment variables are required:

+    AWS_ACCESS_KEY_ID
+    AWS_SECRET_ACCESS_KEY

 ## Usage

 All middleware is created and used in the same way.
 For example, for sentiment analysis, import the `SentimentAnalysis` class from the package, and add it to your bot adapter: